Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 1. Before loading the eBPF applicaiton via `skel.attach()`, loader invokes `configure_blacklisted_images()` on the `blacklisted_images` map available from the eBPF application skeleton.
-2. `configure_blacklisted_images()` holds a hard-coded lists of executables we want prevent execution of.
-For presentation sake I'll block standard Linux utilites that could possibly facilitate reverse-shell creation  - [`netcat`](https://linux.die.net/man/1/nc) and [`socat`](https://linux.die.net/man/1/socat).
+2. `configure_blacklisted_images()` holds a hard-coded list of executables we want to prevent execution of.
+For presentation's sake I'll block standard Linux utilities that could possibly facilitate reverse-shell creation - [`netcat`](https://linux.die.net/man/1/nc) and [`socat`](https://linux.die.net/man/1/socat).
-3. The full executable paths are resolved using `which()` function mimicing behavior of Unix utility [`known under the same name`](https://linux.die.net/man/1/which).
+3. The full executable paths are resolved using `which()` function mimicking behavior of Unix utility [`known under the same name`](https://linux.die.net/man/1/which).
-4. After the successful path resolution, the path string is converted to a C-String and a `fnv1a` hash gets calculated. `libbpf-rs` APIs expect.
+4. After the successful path resolution, the path string is converted to a C-String and a `fnv1a` hash gets calculated.
-5. `libbpf-rs` APIs expect byte slices (`&[u8]`) for the keys and values, so the hash must be converted into the appropriate representation using the [`plain`](https://docs.rs/plain/latest/plain/) library.
-Same applies to `value`, which in this case is simply hardoced to 1 and is not used for anything.
+5. `libbpf-rs` APIs expect byte slices (`&[u8]`) for the keys and values, so the hash gets be converted into the appropriate representation using the [`plain`](https://docs.rs/plain/latest/plain/) library.
+Same applies to `value`, which in this case is simply hardcoded to 1 and is not used for anything.
-6. Finally the `blacklist.update(...)` is called, inserting the prepared `hash_bytes` and `value_bytes` into the map.
+6. Finally, the `blacklist.update(...)` is called, inserting the prepared `hash_bytes` and `value_bytes` into the map.

 ```rust
 fn main() -> anyhow::Result<()> {